 Since C3’s inception, the number of accelerator programs and employee engagement programs in the UAE has increased dramatically, perhaps in part as a result of the success of C3’s program and the opportunity other actors such as the public sector see in developing such programs.

 Government and licensing bodies are seriously considering certifications and licences for social entrepreneurs with accompanying benefits to promote social entrepreneurs and level the playing field for them in relation to businesses that are not paying attention to the sustainability of their supply chain or have a group of beneficiaries that are supported by their products or services.

 4) How do you and other people know your aims are being achieved?
 Or how will you know?

 We have used observational designs, customised software and comparison groups (services, on-going evaluation, feedback from the entrepreneurs, core team, advisory committee, experts, other organisations working in the space.
 On a yearly basis this information is collected, reviewed, analysed and is used to inform improvements in all aspects of the business e.g. improving the Social Impact Accelerator, improving the look and feel of the website and App etc.

 C3 won the UAE UN Sustainable Development Goals Pioneer Award 2017 for our work towards Goal #17 Partnerships.
 This recognition was both directed towards the impact we have had with social entrepreneurs but also for the inclusion of corporates and their employees to boost the expertise the entrepreneurs had access to and to boost employee engagement opportunities for corporates.

 We report internally (core team and advisory board) with all the information that will inform better services.
-We report externally via the SEM C3 page and to other interested parties.
+We report externally via an impact report, a summary of which is available to interested parties.